 Day 08: Pokhara to Kathmandu (1336m) by tourist bus 7 hrs

-Day 09: Departure to international airport or if you have few days extra in Kathmandu you can chill, shopping, sightseeing etc
+Day 09: Departure to international airport or if you have few days extra in Kathmandu you can chill, do shopping, sightseeing, etc.

 We trek per day between 4 to 8 hours it’s depending on the walk, we can always tailor the date to you and your needs.
 While trekking with Happyland Treks we recommends you to drink 3 to 5 liters water per day.
 Water is known to help when combating mountain altitude sickness.